lisaguthrie/AZDSDemo/README.md

 ### Fix the Hotels microservice

-1. Step through the code for the `Get` method to see if you can tell what's wrong.
+1. Use the F10 key to step through the code for the `Get` method to see if you can tell what's wrong.
 You'll see that the `cities.Count() == 0` condition is hit, even though we expect `Seattle` to be in the list of cities.

 1. There must be something wrong with the previous line, where there are two calls to the `GetDefaultCities` method.
-Stop debugging to take a closer look at this code.
+Stop debugging by pressing **Shift-F5**, then take a closer look at this code.

 1. You can right click on the method name and then click **Go to Definition** to see what that method is doing.